-- A. The Singapore Government has actively developed the country to become Asia Pacific's biomedical hub. - B. New vaccine manufacturing and filling plant investments in Singapore from Sanofi, Thermofisher and many other leading players. - C. Labour crunch and Industrial 4.0 movement increasing demand for automation solutions in Southeast Asia. - D. High capital investment cost with long validation and qualification processes have become barrier for any potential entrants. - E. Increasing investment in MedTech Industries by private and government entities.
+A. The Singapore Government has actively developed the country to become Asia Pacific's biomedical hub.

+- B. New manufacturing investments in Singapore from Sanofi, Thermofisher and many other leading players. - C. Labour crunch and Industrial 4.0 movement increasing demand for automation solutions in Southeast Asia. - D. High capital investment cost with long validation and qualification processes have become barriers of entry for any potential entrants into the bio-medical manufacturing eco-system. - E. Increasing investment in MedTech Industries by private and government entities.